Knee Extensor Mechanism Injuries

 The affected area is painful and swollen.

-Patients with complete tendon tears cannot stand, do a straight leg raise while lying on their back, or extend their knee while seated.
+Patients with complete tendon tears cannot stand, perform a straight leg raise while lying on their back, or extend their knee while seated.

 Long-term complications (eg, loss of motion, weakness) are common.